Overtorment/cli-cold-wallet/README.md

 # cli-cold-wallet

-Make a cold storage for your bitcoins right in terminal, offline.
+Make a cold storage for your coins right in terminal, offline.

 * Super tiny - 20 lines.
 See for yourself that there's no backdoors, leaks etc (OBLIGATORY: don't trust - verify!)
 * Makes random cold wallet each run
 * Offline
 * Print or save to file
+* Bitcoin or Ethereum

 ## Installation